Effects of the West Africa Ebola Virus Disease on Healthcare Utilization – A Systematic Review

 The recent Ebola outbreak in West Africa greatly and directly impacted health and health systems, substantially affecting health service delivery in the short- and long-term in the affected countries.
 However, understanding how the recent Ebola outbreak in West Africa indirectly affected health may improve health in future disasters by guiding policy for strengthening health systems.
 This review synthesized the currently available literature in order to assess the magnitude of the indirect health effects of the West Africa Ebola outbreak.
 Clear reductions in health service utilization were seen in multiple services, especially reproductive, maternal and child health services, while the uptake of health service provision also decreased.
 The changes resulted in an increase in non-Ebola morbidity and mortality that may be greater than the direct effects of Ebola itself.

-Adults, Both sexes, Child health, Children, Early Recovery, Epidemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Maternal and perinatal health, Pregnant women, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Early Recovery, Epidemic/Endemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Maternal and perinatal health, Pregnant/lactating women, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens